rsriram22/AzureVS2022VM/README.md

 # Azure Visual Studio 2022 VM

-Create VS 2022 VM in Azure using a template
+## How to create VS 2022 VM in Azure using a template (for Visual Studio users with a subscription)

 ***
 ***
-*** This approach is a workaround as the Azure portal is hosed and will not allow users with VS subscriptions (Pro or Enterprise) to create a VM image (that has inbuilt VS 2022).
+  This approach is a workaround as the Azure portal is hosed and will not allow users with VS subscriptions (Pro or Enterprise) to create a VM image (that has inbuilt VS 2022).
 ***
 ***

-Background:
+## Background:

 I ran into the same error as described here - https://learn.microsoft.com/en-us/answers/questions/1305434/how-to-solve-this-subscription-spending-limit-issu
 (Apparently, it's not resolved since June 14)

+### Error:
-The error is "The virtual machine requires a subscription without any spending limit or temporary payment method set.
+    "The virtual machine requires a subscription without any spending limit or temporary payment method set.
 Use a different subscription or update your subscription"

-Workaround:
+## Workaround:

 Steps to create a VM from template: